 Continuing Education Emeritus Classes

-Sensei Tatsuko has three Sumi-e & Japanese Classical Art classes scheduled for the Spring 2023 semester.
+Sensei Tatsuko has three Sumi-e & Japanese Classical Art classes scheduled for the Fall 2023 semester.

 Title: Sumi-e & Japanese Classical Art